What are Voices of Experience?

 Through extensive communication and research, CDR has identified a need for a more robust and intentional system for the impacted individuals themselves to report on their experiences, and identify areas for improvement.

 With this system established, these public safety and social service agencies can continue forward in ways that are informed by the real needs of people with that lived experience.
+With the Voices of Experience project established, the overall reentry system in Lane County will have a stronger shared narrative, rooted in current realities, and leading to more responsive and effective support for returning individuals.

 Voices are heard one at a time, and then all together.
 Through empowerment and through recognition.